decc/calculator-book/README.md

 This is a guide to implementing your own 2050 calculator.

 It is written as a series of markdown files.
-These are then turned into a pdf, website and an e-book by using the programs in the outputs folder.
+These are then turned into a pdf, website and an e-book by using the programs in the public folder.

 # Writing markdown